stevengregory/servicenow-style-guide/README.md

 # ServiceNow: Style Guide

-A modern and opinionated style guide designed for teams working with ServiceNow.
+A modern and opinionated style guide designed for ServiceNow development.
 This guide focuses on promoting clean, efficient, and maintainable code that adheres to best practices.

 ## Table of Contents